The Plant Biology Graduate Group at UC Davis offers interdisciplinary

 The Plant Biology Graduate Group at UC Davis provides excellent training opportunities

-for its graduate students for several reasons.
+for its graduate students in various ways.
 First, UC Davis is an internationally

 recognized center for the plant sciences.
 Although plant scientists are affiliated